-The legal option to require 'individual' organisations to participate in the financing of GRS information campaigns has been activated in 2015: Under the neutral branding 'Die Ruecknahme Systeme' (the take back systems) campaigns are carried out by GRS or jointly with municipalities.
+Alos in 2015, the legal option to require "producers' own take-back systems" to participate in the financing of GRS information campaigns was activated for the first time: Under the neutral branding 'Die Ruecknahme Systeme' (the take back systems) campaigns are carried out by GRS or jointly with municipalities.

-In January 2017, GRS called for a change of the Batteries Act as - due to 'factually incorrect specifications for the calculation of collection rates' - it would be obligated to take-back over 1,500 tonnes (about 9% of its annual collection) above its market share of POM in 2018.
-ERP for its part also called for a change to the Batteries Act: It argued that while battery producers may change their affiliation to a battery compliance organisation at any time, battery collectors (municipalities, recyclers, distributors) may only end their contract with GRS at yearend.
-This would unnecessarily restrict competition between GRS and the 'individual' compliance organisation.
+In January 2017, GRS called for a change of the Batteries Act: Due to the financing imbalances that arise when producers switch compliance organisations and the collection targets of these organisations are calculated using the methodology of the Batteries that is based on the average of 3-years of POM, GRS would be obligated to take-back over 1,500 tonnes (about 9% of its annual collection) above its market share of POM in 2018.
+ERP for its part also called for a change to the Batteries Act: It argued that it did not have access to enough waste portable batteries because battery collectors (municipalities, recyclers, distributors) may only end their contract with GRS at yearend (note: battery producers may change their affiliation to a battery compliance organisation at any time).
+The dispute arose after a large battery importer associated with a large retailer terminated its affiliation with GRS.